14 Electric Off road vehicles coming by around mid-decade

 The next-gen Jeep Wrangler will be an electric-only model, as per a report Auto Express released on May 11, 2023.
 The British publication sees it coming in 2027 at the earliest.

-Jeep CEO Christian Meunier has indicated that the Jeep Wrangler Electric’s off-road capability will be off the charts!
+Former Jeep CEO Christian Meunier had indicated that the Jeep Wrangler Electric’s off-road capability will be off the charts!
 If you have been following the Jeep Magneto concepts, with the first version shown off driving fully submerged, on the bed of a waterbody, you’d already know Jeep has some ridiculous ideas in mind for the Wrangler EV.

 Jeep wants the Wrangler Electric to surpass the 10-level Trail Rating scale.
 It’s aiming for not even 11 but a 12-level rating on that scale.
 That would make the Wrangler EV twice as capable as the Recon, to which Jeep has given a Trail Rating of 6.
-Electrification makes a Jeep more capable, with more torque, smoother driving, and more precise maneuvers, Meunier said.
+Electrification makes a Jeep more capable, with more torque, smoother driving, and more precise maneuvers, Meunier added.

 Tesla Cybertruck Quad Motor